StylishThemes/GitHub-Dark/README.md

 Lesser used targets include:

-- `make themes`: Regenerate the themes from their sources in the `themes` directory
 - `make authors`: Regenerate the `AUTHORS` file based on git history
 - `make update`: Update dependencies
 - `make patch`: Increment the patch version, create a commit and push it